manell0/couronne/README.md

 - Be able to easily create your own tournaments and events.

 - Be able to register draws as well.
-Easily done but unfortunately not in this edition of the site.
+Easily done but not in this edition of the site.

 - Develop donate page so that you can donate any amount.